bipulshahi/MongoDB_RU/7_mongo_crud_important.md

 ---

-# 6. Useful classroom examples using your dataset
+# 6. Useful examples using

 ### Example 1: All students older than 24